rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 - Cargo Transport Station - Stores multiple resources that can be used by the city and imported/exported.
   Buildings include:  Cargo Train Terminal, Cargo Harbor, Airport with the Cargo Terminal upgrade, and International Airport.

+See **Options** for whether or not special case buildings are included.

 ### Excluded Buildings
 Abandoned, condemned, deleted, and destroyed buildings are excluded.

+### Cargo Vehicles
+- Vehicle color is set only for cargo vehicles, not for any other vehicles.
+- Vehicle color is set according to the **selected resource** being transported by the vehicle.
+- Vehicle color is not set if the vehicle is empty.
+- Only cargo ships and cargo planes can transport more than one resource at a time.
+  All other cargo vehicles can transport only one resource at a time.
+- If a vehicle is transporting only one resource, vehicle color is set according to that resource.
+- If a vehicle is transporting more than one resource, vehicle color is set according to the top **selected resource** that the vehicle is transporting.
+- The selected **Display Option** does not affect how vehicle color is set.
+- A vehicle is included only if the vehicle's district is the **selected district**.
+  The vehicle's district is determined by the vehicle owner's property.

 # Options
 The following settings are available on the Options screen.